 Celebrate the International Day of Peace by spreading compassion, kindness and hope in the face of the CORVID-19 pandemic.
 Stand together with the UN against attempts to use the virus to promote discrimination or hatred.
 Let us all create Peace Day every day.

-As part of our work in Syria, Embrace supports the Little Heroes Programme, part of our partner organisation The Awareness Foundation.
+The Heroes Programme, part of our partner organisation The Awareness Foundation.
 The programme aims to equip and empower children in Syria and Iraq to become agents of peace and reconciliation.
 The Awareness Foundation is an international humanitarian charity driven by Christian values which builds peace through education and training.
 It seeks to empower people of faith to embrace diversity and build peaceful and harmonious communities.

 We at Embrace recently spoke with Huda and Nadim from the charity about the relief that the Awareness Foundation offers families amidst today’s challenging environment.
 The insights they offer into the trauma, suffering and recovery of the children they work with are both heartbreaking and inspiring, and we really recommend you listen to our short, 7-minute interview with Huda and Nadim.